-In last week's article I talked about how EasyLanguage helped me transform from a losing trader into a winning trader.
+In a previous article I talked about how EasyLanguage helped me transform from a losing trader into a winning trader.

 In this week's article I'm going to show you what you can do with EasyLanguage.
 I'm going to show you how EasyLanguage can be used to help determine which indicators, price patterns, and trading systems will work.
 It's really powerful and a skill set that I think you should learn.
 In fact, I think it's required learning!

 Let's dig in.

 Let's say you wish to trade the E-mini S&P futures market.
 What we want to do is ask, should we utilize a mean reversion strategy, or should we utilize a momentum strategy?
 So we're going to tackle the E-mini S&P from a very high level, and other retail traders won't even be thinking this way.

 How do we define momentum?
 Let's keep it real simple.
 These are examples of momentum:

 - buying when price crosses above a moving average